 Figure 1: The Hopfield recurrent network.
-From Hertz, Krogh and Palmer 1991 following Hopfield 1982 3.2 Energy description and convergence The following notes were abstracted from Chapter 2 of "Introduction to the Theory of Neural Computation" (Addison Wesley, 1991) by Hertz, Krogh and Palmer.
+From Hertz, Krogh and Palmer 1991 following Hopfield 1982

+3.2 Energy description and convergence

+This section was abstracted from Ch.
+2 of "Introduction to the Theory of Neural Computation" (1991) by Hertz, Krogh and Palmer.
 One of the most important contributions of Hopfield was to introduce the idea of an energy function into neural network theory.
-For the networks we are considering,
+For the networks we are considering, the energy function E is